 Actually, yes.
 BUT this person will have to remain on the tour with us.
 They must stick with the group and not wander off to do their own thing while we are on the tour.
 They will need to sign up on their own, you cannot fill out the application for two people.
 I recommend this person be interested in food, be willing to see where it comes from, and have an open mind about traveling.

 With that said, I do not recommend this person be someone you met last weekend and you believe they are “the one”.

 What is the food like?

 If you are willing to try new and exciting things, you will have the time of your life!
 If you are a very picky person, then you will be really missing out.
 Have an open mind and be prepared to try anything.
-The Spanish eat lots of meat, including pork (a lot of it), beef, horse, and fish (seafood).
+The Spanish love meat, including pork (a lot of it), beef, horse, and seafood, but there are plenty of vegetarian options and chefs will work to accommodate.
 When signing up for the tour, you will be asked if you are allergic to any food items, lactose intolerant, have gluten allergies, or if you are vegetarian.
-If you are vegetarian, the chefs will do their best to accommodate your needs.
 If you are Vegan, you may have a hard time.

 The Spanish blood sausage, Morcilla, is one of the best things on Earth and definitely worth a try.

 The meals are normally accompanied with water and wine.
 The legal drinking age in Spain is 18, but it comes down to being smart.